 The house of the palm tree by Joan Miró

-We usually associate Miró with surrealism, but this work shows that this is not the only artistic period the artist went through.
-The house with the palm tree belongs to one of his early stages, when he decided to become a painter while recovering from a serious illness.
-Although it is an ordinary landscape, in it you can perceive a certain dreamlike air that later will lead to surrealism.
+We usually associate Miró with surrealism, but this work is a sample that this is not the only artistic period the artist went through.
+La casa de la palmera belongs to one of his first stages, when he decided to become a painter while recovering from a serious illness.
+Although it is an ordinary landscape, in it one can perceive a certain dreamlike air that would later lead to surrealism.

-Dalí also had other more conceptual stages before fully immersing himself in surrerealism and this supposed portrait of his sister is a sample of it.
+Dalí also had other more conceptual stages before plunging fully into surrealism and this supposed portrait of his sister is an example of this.
 He made the painting during his formative years when he was still outlining his technique and to this day it remains one of the most admired of his oeuvre.

 In the 20th century, machines and technology had an important presence in art.
 Picabia, after having experimented with Dadaism, applies in this work the idea of mechanization to the sexual act using circular forms.

 Avant-garde art was also dominated by men, which is why this artist was until recently an unknown.
-This canvas of three meters high and three meters wide is the result of the intuition of its author, because she did not know the new artistic trends as well as her male colleagues, perfectly integrated into the artistic circuit.
+This canvas, three meters high and three meters wide, is the result of the intuition of its author, since she did not know the new artistic trends as well as her male colleagues, who were perfectly integrated in the artistic circuit.
 To paint this picture the author said she was inspired by some verses of Juan Ramón Jiménez.

 The Great Masturbator by Salvador Dalí

-This is one of Dalí's best-known paintings, which was fiercely criticized by his contemporaries for refusing to fight in the Spanish Civil War and for staying in the country during the Franco dictatorship.
+This is one of Dalí's best known paintings, who was fiercely criticized by his contemporaries for refusing to fight in the Spanish Civil War and for staying in the country afterwards during Franco's dictatorship.
 However, Dalí's genius was recognized by all.
 This work aims to reflect the transformation that the appearance of his lover Gala meant for a painter always obsessed with sexuality or sanity.

 Painting (snail, woman, flower, star) by Joan Miró

-In this painting, we can recognize more of the surrealist profile that we associate with Miró.
-The joyfulness of his earlier paintings gives way in this canvas to the drama and anguish experienced during a period when fascism was on the rise throughout Europe and Spain was preparing for civil war.
+In this painting we can recognize more of the surrealist profile that we associate with Miró.
+The joy of his previous paintings gives way in this canvas to the drama and anguish experienced during a period when fascism was on the rise throughout Europe and Spain was preparing for a civil war.

-Who hasn't heard of the movida madrileña?
-The painting of this artist from Cadiz is a tribute to this period.
-Using a technique closer to the narrative incorporates figurative strokes in this work in which he represents different stereotypes or characters of the Madrid nightlife.
+Who has not heard of the movida madrileña?
+The painting by this artist from Cadiz is a tribute to this period.
+With a technique closer to narrative, he incorporates figurative strokes in this work in which he represents different stereotypes or characters of the Madrid nightlife.